 - Odds are you’ve already downloaded the Houseparty app and caught up with pals from all over, but for those late to the party (pun intended), this app is a must!
 Allowing up to eight people to join a virtual hangout complete with games, this is all you need to keep the family reunions going and your social life afloat.

 - We also suggest Scrabble Go!, UNO and Mario Kart Tour that are free on the app store and online games such as Codenames (word-based team game) and Skribbl.io (similar to Draw Something).

 - Cool online classes to check out include UFIT‘s virtual classes, Evolve at Home with Evolve MMA, Fitness at Home series with Fitness First Singapore and Classpass (free access to workout videos plus pay-as-you-go livestream classes).
 Under Armour has also uploaded a variety of workout videos on its YouTube channel.

 - Chris Hemsworth has granted a six-week free trial to Centr, a personalised health and fitness app that gives you access to an extensive range of hit-intensity workouts and personalised meal plans.

-- Or take part in a virtual race like the Mizuno Ekiden Singapore Online Race (17 to 30 May) or Star Wars Virtual Run (15 June to 30 September).
+- Or take part in a virtual race like the Star Wars Virtual Run (15 June to 30 September).
 Register online and clock your distances.